Aceearly1993/SymphonyRecompTranslation/README.md

 ## Warning To AI Bros
 Again, BlackLabelHQ and by extension SymphonyRecomp is proudly made entirely with human hands.
 We want to keep it that way, so please respect that.

-- AI written issues will be automatically closed without us reading them, even if they are legitimate issues, so make sure you write them to the best of your ability in English.
-If you do not speak English, please use a basic translator and do not ask AI to translate it for you even if it reads really weird.
+- Fully AI written issues will be automatically closed, using AI to help translating is ok, just please dont send a giant slopified text wall!

 - ALL AI based PRs will be rejected innately, however this is your warning that you will be permanently banned from BlackLabelHQ's repos if you do it anyway.